How to Master Public Speaking As a Non-Native English Speaker: 5 Strategies That Work

 One of the most common things you’ll hear when you try to master public speaking as a non-native English speaker is to focus on your breathing.
 This can help you become more relaxed and comfortable when you’re presenting your ideas.
 You can try inhaling through your nose and exhaling through your mouth.
 This can help you calm down and stay focused while you’re presenting your ideas.
 If you feel like you’re still anxious, try taking slow, deep breaths.
 Another technique you can try is counting to 10 while you breathe in and out.
 This can help you stay calm and focused during your presentation.
 Another useful technique is to try to picture yourself presenting in a calm and relaxed environment.

 This can help you improve your spoken English quickly and effectively.
 American Accent Training programs or pronunciation apps designed to teach you the standard American accent usually include a combination of pronunciation exercises and listening comprehension exercises.
 A professional American accent coach can provide you with customized study plans for improving your spoken English and making it sound more natural.
-There is a very informative article that compares programs in detail and assists you find the program that fits you.
-Read this article here.

 Public speaking is a skill that anyone can learn, no matter their language level or background.
 With the right approach and preparation, anyone can become a more confident, comfortable public speaker.
 Whether you’re confident with your native tongue or not, there are plenty of things that you can do to get prepared and become a better public speaker.